felixgwilliams/nbwipers/CommandLineHelp.md

 * `clean-all` — clean all notebooks in a given path
 * `check` — check notebooks in a given path for elements that would be removed by `clean`
 * `clean` — clean a single notebook
+* `uninstall` — uninstall nbwipers as a git filter

 ###### **Options:**